-Figure 7: Modeling the causal relationships among transactions.
+Figure 7: Modeling the causal relationships among transactions

 Further, we have to be explicit about the causal relationships among the transactions, and considering the business entity model, we establish that in order for PrE to deliver a refined task specification as a recommendation to C, it needs input from MM that in turn needs input from TE and PE.
-Further, in order for TE to deliver a desired system behavior description, it needs input from MM that in turn needs input from S and PE.
+Further, in order for TE to deliver a desired system behavior description, it needs input from MM that in turn needs input from MM that in turn needs input from S and PE.
 Those causal relationships are presented in Figure 7, using the notations of UML Activity Diagram (UML, 2007).